 What is it?

 Often described as “being alone”, loneliness is actually a state of mind; or the perception of being alone.
 This perception can inhibit an individual’s ability to genuinely connect with others and leaves them feeling that their relationships are unsatisfactory.
 Loneliness is a universal feeling that left unattended to can lead to physical health problems.
-One can feel lonely, despite being in close physical proximity with other individuals on a regular basis.
+It is possible to feel lonely, even when surrounded by others.

 Feeling lonely is different than being alone.
 Spending time in solitude does not always produce feelings of loneliness.
 Being in solitude is a choice.
 Some individuals seek time alone.
 They report it helps them to feel energized as opposed to feeling sad and disconnected.